 You are probably rolling your eyes at me calling this “spiritual”, but the way I see it is that a “musical, soulful” intention can get us to do things with our bodies that “conscious will” can’t.

-If you are playing any type of music which requires you to play thumb of the right hand with the fingers – whether it’s a simple “boom chick” Chet idea, or a full bassline…
+If you are playing any type of music that requires you to play the thumb of the right hand with the fingers – whether it’s a simple “boom chick” Chet idea, or a full bassline…

 - Isolate the “musical idea” of what’s happening in the thumb

 - What is the groove of the thumb?
 Sing it!